vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 Sec.
 93 Madhavācārya :

 ... pp. 778-792 The most eminent of dakṣiṇātya writers on dharmaśāstra - two works on dharmaśāstra deserve special notice, viz.
-Parāśara Madhaviya and Kālanirṇaya - authors and works quoted in them - contents of Kalanirnaya - published in 1889 and 1936 - Sayana, the minister under four kings viz.
+Parāśara Madhaviya and Kālanirṇaya - authors and works quoted in them - contents of Kalanirṇaya - published in 1889 and 1936 - Sayana, the minister under four kings viz.
 Bukka, Kampana.
 Sangama II and Harihara II - Father Heras' 196 inscriptions – life-sketch of Vidyāraṇya - Heras' conclusion that the ascetics of Syngerimath fabricated the story of Vidyāranya as the founder of Vijayanagar etc. and the opinion about Vidyaranya superfluous - the identity

 Synopsis of Contents